-A menstrual cycle is the time from the day a menstrual period starts to the time the next period starts.
-The average menstrual cycle is 28 days long.
-However, a normal cycle can be shorter or longer than this.
-It may be anywhere from 21 to 35 days long.
+A menstrual cycle is the time from the day your period starts to the time your next period starts.
+Your menstrual cycle may vary from 21 to 35 days long.
 Most periods last 3 to 5 days, but anywhere from 2 to 7 days is normal.
-Menstrual cycles may happen around the same date every month or they may be irregular.
+Menstrual cycles may start around the same date every month or they may be irregular.

-A menstrual period is considered late if it hasn’t started 5 or more days after the day you expected it to start.
-A period is considered missed if you have had no menstrual flow for 6 or more weeks after the start of your last period.
+A late period means that it hasn’t started 5 or more days after the day you expected it to start.
+A missed period means that you have had no menstrual flow for 6 or more weeks after the start of your last period.

 Problems of the thyroid gland, pituitary gland, adrenal glands, or ovaries are other rare causes of irregular periods.

 Your healthcare provider will ask about your symptoms and medical history and examine you, including a pelvic exam.
 Tests may include:

 You may have other tests or scans to check for other possible causes of your symptoms.

 The treatment depends on the cause.
 Examples of possible treatments are:

 In some cases, you may not need treatment.

 Follow the full course of treatment prescribed by your healthcare provider.
 In addition:

 Ask your provider: